How to Secure а VPS Server? – Actionable Tips

-If you see that something’s not quite right with your VPS, you need to be able to quickly determine where the problem lies.
+If you see that something’s not quite right with your Linux VPS, you need to be able to quickly determine where the problem lies.
 Even if all seems well – you must have easy access to analytics telling you exactly how your server is doing and what you may need to improve.

 WHM has all this data and more.